top of page

 Am.
 1931 - 2020

 For an interesting description of his life and relationship to Maine, see this article in Down East magazine.
+Carl Little also describes this relationship and pine trees being one of Driskell's major subject matters here.

 In 2001 the David C. Driskell Center for the Study of Visual Arts and Culture of African Americans and the African Diaspora was established at the University of Maryland, College Park.
-The Driskell Center is the site of the exhibition "David C. Driskell & Friends: Creativity, Collaboration and Friendship" through May 24, 2024.
+The Driskell Center was the site of the exhibition "David C. Driskell & Friends: Creativity, Collaboration and Friendship" through May 24, 2024.
 Read the Washington Post review of the exhibition.

 Links to museum collections: